fscorrupt/awesome-stars/README.md

 - [microsoft/Microsoft365DSC](https://github.com/microsoft/Microsoft365DSC) - Manages, configures, extracts and monitors Microsoft 365 tenant configurations
 - [ThomasKur/ModernWorkplaceClientCenter](https://github.com/ThomasKur/ModernWorkplaceClientCenter) - This repository will be the home of a PowerShell Module, which helps to simplify tasks on MDM managed Windows clients.
 In a second step there will be a UI, which leverages these PowerShell functions f
 - [EvotecIT/ADEssentials](https://github.com/EvotecIT/ADEssentials) - PowerShell Active Directory helper functions to manage healthy Active Directory
-- [fleschutz/PowerShell](https://github.com/fleschutz/PowerShell) - 500+ PowerShell scripts (.ps1) for Linux, Mac OS, and Windows.
+- [fleschutz/PowerShell](https://github.com/fleschutz/PowerShell) - 500+ free PowerShell scripts (.ps1) for Linux, Mac OS, and Windows.
 - [EvotecIT/PSWriteHTML](https://github.com/EvotecIT/PSWriteHTML) - PSWriteHTML is PowerShell Module to generate beautiful HTML reports, pages, emails without any knowledge of HTML, CSS or JavaScript.
 To get started basics PowerShell knowledge is required.
 - [ATVWGS/tenant-management-framework](https://github.com/ATVWGS/tenant-management-framework) - The Tenant Management Framework is a Powershell module that is able to create, update and delete resources or settings via the Microsoft Graph API.
 - [mzmaili/DSRegTool](https://github.com/mzmaili/DSRegTool) - DSRegTool PowerShell is a comprehensive tool that performs more than 30 different tests that help you to identify and fix the most common device registration issues for all join types.